 In this paper, I initially confirmed the existence of a tournament model, where in higher-level authorities promote officials based on their GDP performance.
 Specifically, at the prefecturelevel, prefectural Party secretaries with better economic performance are more likely to be promoted to primary vice-provincial-level positions.
-However, promotions to positions such as vice president of the provincial People's Congress or Political Consultative Conference, which hold less power and are more about length as secretary and prefecture level official, show no significant correlation with in-office GDP performance.
-Similarly, mayors' promotions are also not significantly related to GDP performance but significantly positive correlated to length in office.
+However, promotions to positions such as vice president of the provincial People's Congress or Political Consultative Conference, which hold less power and are more about length as Secretary and prefecture level official, show no significant correlation with in-office GDP performance.
+Similarly, Mayors' promotions are also not significantly related to GDP performance.